General Election Outcome

 The market is predicting a low level of growth, but we do believe there are some reasons for positivity.
 We continue to be supportive of stocks but remain mindful of the potential risks in the current market and we have reduced our overweight position.
 The main risks still come from Brexit and US-China trade tensions.
-We also believe the US Federal Reserve will cut interest rates between now and the end of the year which should benefit Global markets.

 Investing with us

 Our key goal is to deliver good outcomes for our customers.
 We do this by following our core beliefs: